 1 teaspoon vanilla bean paste, extract or ground vanilla

 chopped pistachio to garnish

 Blend until smooth, lush and creamy.
-Add a little water if necessary to adjust consistency.
+Add a little water or coconut water if necessary to adjust consistency.

 Garnish with a dusting of crushed pistachios and a little extra turmeric